A buyer's agent acts as your advocate and guide during the process of purchasing a home.

 Your agent's recommendations might not always be the best or cheapest, though, so you're free to shop around for alternatives.
 Getting multiple quotes is especially important when choosing a lender, since different lenders may be able to offer you a more competitive interest rate or a better deal on closing costs.

-After your offer is accepted, the buyer's agent work is just getting started.
+After your offer is accepted, the agent's work is just getting started.
 The agent is usually responsible for handling the following tasks:

 - Making sure you deposit your earnest money promptly into the escrow account